directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson40.md

 {{<card header="**Script**">}}
 The photo appears to capture a practice session for a local kids' soccer club.<br/>
-A coach and all the children are on the field, sitting on the grass in front of the goal. <br/>
+A coach and all the children are on the field, kneeling on the grass in front of the goal.<br/>
 The coach seems to be taking attendance, writing something on a file.<br/>
 There are six kids, all wearing blue and white team jerseys, listening intently to what the coach is saying.<br/>
 Four of them have soccer balls at their feet.<br/>